 The Council appreciates these comments and recommendations.
 The Council concluded that the existing language in the 2014 Program is sufficient to support further implementation of the asset management priority consistent with the perspectives in the recommendations, and will work to ensure these points are considered as the work continues.
 One of the challenges, as noted in comments, is how to fund the needed long-term maintenance, consistent with other programs and priorities, that will be part of the work on this effort over the next few years.
 The Council did include a performance indicator to track progress on whether maintenance needs are addressed as called for in the asset management effort.
-Draft 2020 Addendum, at 26 (to be finalized later in 2020).
+2020 Addendum, Part I, at 34.